Wireless-Innovation-Forum/Common-Data/README.md

  - `src/data/retrieve_orig_nlcd.py`: retrieve the original 2014 NLCD data
  - `src/data/retile_nlcd.py`: retile the data into 1x1 degrees tiles with grid point at multiple of 1 arcsecond.

-The retiled data can be read by the NLCD driver found in harness/src/reference_models/geo/nlcd.py, and displayed in any GIS tool.
+The retiled data can be read by the NLCD driver found in harness/src/reference_models/geo/nlcd.py.

-Header files are provided for enabling the data to be displayed on any GIS tool.
+They can be displayed in any GIS tool, thanks to header files provided for georeferencing.

 Note: because SAS is defined to use NLCD only at multiple of 1 arcseconds (for PPA/WISP zones mainly), the present retiling does not loose information compared to the original geodata in the original Albers projection.